stashapp/CommunityScrapers/README.md

 # CommunityScrapers
 This is a public repository containing scrapers created by the Stash Community.

-**!!!
-Make sure to read ALL of the instructions here before requesting any help in the discord channel !!!**
+**:exclamation: Make sure to read ALL of the instructions here before requesting any help in the discord channel  :exclamation:**

 To download the scrapers you can clone the git repo or download directly any of the scrapers.